iamtowbee/afya-backend/README.md

 If you encounter any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request.

 ---

-You can customize this template further based on your specific details, including additional information about the API, authentication, error responses, and any other relevant details.